Mirror (group): 2018–2020: Debut and career beginnings

+2021–2022: Rising popularity and commercial success

 On 20 January 2021, the group released their debut studio album, One and All, comprising six group singles and fifteen solo songs released by the members in 2020.
 In March 2021, Mirror released their group single "Warrior", with the lyrics "vastly usher in another new century" (浩浩蕩蕩迎來另一新世紀) which has become a symbol of the group since.
-"Warrior" topped the Ultimate Song Chart for two consecutive weeks, breaking a 15 year record, and also charted number one on Metro Radio and RTHK.
+"Warrior" topped the Ultimate Song Chart for two consecutive weeks, breaking a 15-year record, and also charted number one on Metro Radio and RTHK.

 Originally, Mirror had planned to hold a concert in 2020 to mark the second anniversary of their debut, but it was postponed due to the COVID-19 pandemic.
-The postponed concert was eventually announced to be held from 6 to 8 May 2021, titled MIRROR "ONE AND ALL" LIVE 2021, at Kowloon Bay International Trade & Exhibition Centre - Star Hall.
+The postponed concert was eventually announced to be held from 6 to 8 May 2021, titled the Mirror "One & All" Live 2021, at Kowloon Bay International Trade & Exhibition Centre – Star Hall.
 It was planned to be held at 50% capacity due to the social distancing policy at the time but was increased to 75% capacity after two weeks following government guidelines.
 Tickets were sold out within minutes on 25 March 2021 for 6 to 8 May, and three more shows from 9 to 11 May were added.

 On 9 June 2021, "Boss" was released.
-"All In One" was released on November 3, 2021 to mark the group's third anniversary.
+"All In One" was released on 3 November 2021, to mark the group's third anniversary.
 On 22 December 2021, Mirror released a Christmas themed new single, "12".
 Their twelfth single "Innerspace" was released on 25 April 2022.
 In March 2022, Edan confirmed in an interview that Mirror would be headlining a concert at the Hong Kong Coliseum in Summer 2022.
-On April 26, they held a press conference announcing their concert, titled MIRROR.WE.ARE.
-LIVE CONCERT 2022, for ten shows, from 25 to 31 July, and 2 to 4 August.
-An extra two shows were added for 5 and 6 August, specifically for members of Mirror's fan club, MIRO.
+On 26 April 2022, they held a press conference announcing their concert, titled the Mirror.We.Are Live Concert 2022, for 10 shows, from 25 to 31 July, and 2 to 4 August.
+An extra two shows were later added for 5 and 6 August, for members of Mirror's official fan club, Miro.
+All tickets were sold out.
 On 17 July, Mirror was invited to perform at the prestigious 40th Hong Kong Film Awards.
-On 22 July, "WE ARE" was released as the theme song for their concert.
+On 22 July, "We Are" was released as the theme song for their concert.